 Lowered maintenance costs

-Now, let’s take a look at some of the different fleet maintenance metrics that can be tracked within a fleet management program.
+Now, let’s take a look at some of the different fleet management metrics that can be tracked within a fleet management program.

 Engine running data